European-XFEL/Karabo/doc/concepts/projects_configuration.rst

             )

-To expose each device as a seperate middle-layer device you would write a device template
+To expose each device as a separate middle-layer device you would write a device template

 .. code-block:: Python